pr0xh4ck/linux/README.md

-> All About linux for Hacker & Developer.
+> All About linux for Hacker.

 ## Agenda